PhillipTaylor/ngx_http_knock_module/README.md

 #### Purpose

-The internet is full of bots which go around attacking brute forcing username/password login boxes and searching the internet for websites vulnerable to known security flaws (the webmaster hasn't had time to update) or zero-day exploits where no upgrade to a safe version is possible.
+The internet is full of bots which go around attacking and brute forcing username/password login boxes and searching the internet for websites vulnerable to known security flaws (the webmaster hasn't had time to update) or zero-day exploits where no upgrade to a safe version is possible.